Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/04-Classes-Structs-Enums/README.md

 - Use enums to represent the tea types
 - Add an option to customize milk too: whole, almond, oat
-- Include the `makeOrder` to practice using associated values
+- Include the `makeOrder` function to practice using associated values
 - Experiment, break things 🤓

 <!-- > -->